95th Civil Affairs Brigade: Origins

 The brigade traces its lineage back to the 95th Military Government Group, activated 25 August 1945.
 The group was assigned to Japan to provide provisional government duties during the post-World War II occupation of Japan.
 Following its brief assignment, the group was inactivated on 30 June 1946.

 The group was reactivated again just prior to the Korean War, on 29 October 1948 at Fort Bragg, North Carolina.
-It was dispatched to the Korean peninsula where it remained during three campaigns of the war, receiving three campaign streamers.
+It was dispatched to the Korean peninsula where it remained during three campaigns of the war, First UN Counteroffensive; CCF Offensive, and a third campaign streamer.
 However, as the war became a long, drawn out stalemate and with no need for the military government group, it was deactivated in Korea on 28 October 1951 in the middle of the war.

 The group was again activated on 9 February 1955 at Camp Gordon, Georgia and reorganized into a civil affairs unit.
 It was formally redesignated the 95th Civil Affairs Group on 25 June 1959.
 It received a distinctive unit insignia on 27 March 1969.
 After almost 20 years of active service, the group had seen no deployments to any conflicts or contingencies with the US Army, including never seeing deployment to the Vietnam War.
 Thus, the group was inactivated on 21 December 1974 at Fort Bragg.

 Activation

 The US Department of Defense issued its Quadrennial Defense Review on 6 February 2006.
 In this report, the department announced that Special Operations Forces would increase in all areas across all branches of the US military.
 To support this, the department announced that psychological operations and civil affairs units would be increased by 3,700 soldiers to support units throughout the Army.
 This would include a large increase of the active component civil affairs, which at the time consisted of only the 96th Civil Affairs Battalion, commanding six company sized units assigned to the major regional commands of the US Army.
 The decision was made to form a brigade-sized civil affairs unit to act as a command element for the only four active duty battalion sized civil affairs units operating for the active duty US Army.
-This move would allow the brigade to more quickly prepare its subordinate units for rapid deployment in support of Army contingencies in order to provide tactical support to other Army units.
+This move would allow the brigade to more quickly prepare its subordinate units for rapid deployment in support of Army contingencies to provide tactical support to other Army units.
 It was decided shortly thereafter that the 95th Civil Affairs Group would be reactivated.

 In March 2006, the unit was re-designated as a brigade and Lieutenant General Robert Wagner, the commanding general of the United States Army Special Operations Command authorized it to operate in a provisional status.
 By May, the brigade had 420 staff, with 20 assigned to its Headquarters and Headquarters Company and the remaining 400 assigned to the 96th CA Battalion.

 In March 2007, the 95th was removed from provisional status and fully activated.
 At the same time the Civil Affairs Branch of the US Army was established.